Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 1 - Introduction to the Cloud/README.md

    The cloud provider provides the underlying infrastructure, including: Compute, Networking, Storage.

    The client is responsible for: Operating System, Middleware, Runtime, Applications, Data.
 Most common example: Virtual Machines (VMs / Instances)

 3. PaaS (Platform as a Service):
    The cloud provider provides a platform for running applications, including: Compute.
 Networking, Storage, Runtime environment, Scaling, Redundancy, Security, Updates, patching, and maintenance.

    The client only needs to bring the application code.
 Most common examples:
-   Azure: Web Apps (Azure App Service)
-   AWS: Elastic Beanstalk
+   In Azure: Web Apps (Azure App Service) and In AWS: Elastic Beanstalk

    In PaaS:
    The cloud provider manages the runtime and infrastructure required to run the web application.